MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan-media-bypass.md

 UDP/SRTP | Media Processor | SBC | 49 152 – 53 247    | Defined on the SBC |
 | UDP/SRTP | SBC | Media Processor | Defined on the SBC | 49 152 – 53 247     |

-## Configure separate trunks for media bypass and non-bedia bypass
+## Configure separate trunks for media bypass and non-media bypass

-If you are migrating to media bypass from non-media bypass and want to confirm functionality before migrating all usage to bedia bypass, you can create a separate trunk and separate Online Voice Routing policy to route to the media bypass trunk and assign to specific users.
+If you are migrating to media bypass from non-media bypass and want to confirm functionality before migrating all usage to media bypass, you can create a separate trunk and separate Online Voice Routing policy to route to the media bypass trunk and assign to specific users.

 High-level configuration steps: